ipoom-jeong/resume_ipoom/content/publication/upp-universal-predicate-pushdown-to-smart-storage/index.md

   - Jaeyoung Kang
   - Nam Sung Kim
   - Yongjoo Park
-publication: ACM/IEEE International Symposium on Computer Architecture (ISCA, accepted)
+publication: ACM/IEEE International Symposium on Computer Architecture (ISCA)
 abstract: "In large-scale analytics, in-storage processing (ISP) can significantly boost query performance by letting ISP engines (e.g., FPGAs) preselect only the relevant data before sending them to databases.
 This reduces the amount of not only data transfer between storage